temporalio/documentation/docs/cloud/how-to-monitor-temporal-cloud-metrics.md

 To add a certificate to a metrics endpoint, use [`tcld account metrics accepted-client-ca add`](/cloud/tcld/account/metrics/accepted-client-ca/add).

-To enable a metrics endpoint, use [`/cloud/tcld/account/metrics/enable`].
+To enable a metrics endpoint, use [`tcld account metrics enable`](/cloud/tcld/account/metrics/enable).

-To disable a metrics endpoint, use [`/cloud/tcld/account/metrics/disable`].
+To disable a metrics endpoint, use [`tcld account metrics disable`](/cloud/tcld/account/metrics/disable).

 ## Available performance metrics